jsndyks/cityBootCamp/docs/snippets/videoEmbed.md

 ## HTML Snippet - video embed

+The following HTML contains a row for use in a BootCamp lecture.

+The video should be hosted on SharePoint / Stream, which now uses City's OneDrive.

+You will need to make an image from the video and put this somewhere with a URL.

+Make the image 900 wide if you can.

+HTML follows

+---

  <pre>
     <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->
     <!--- HTML example : row that links to a video on Stream / OneDrive -->